FIT Files Structure

 • time_created: Unix timestamp converted to FIT time

-Developer Data ID Message
+Developer Data ID Message

 • Purpose: Registers the developer and app for custom fields.

-• application_id: App-specific application ID
+• application_id: 16-byte application identifier (from APP_ID)

 • developer_data_index: 0

-Field Description Messages
+Field Description Messages

 • Purpose: Describe custom developer fields.

-• Fields (per field):
+• Fields (per field, field::FieldDescription::*):

 • developer_data_index: 0